 Come and visit the Buchan Caves and take a tour of Fairy or Royal Cave.

-The Buchan Caves Reserve features picnic spots, camping ground, walking tracks and a variety of flora and fauna, including koalas, over forty species of birds, kangaroos and currawongs.
+The Buchan Caves Reserve features picnic spots, camping ground, walking tracks and a variety of flora and fauna, including koalas, kangaroos and over forty species of birds.

-Check the Parks Victoria Website for further details
+Guided tours: Check the Parks Victoria Website for further details or phone 131963

 Other Caves in the District